tarantool/doc/doc/how-to/getting_started_net_box.rst

     - [500, 'New data', 'Extra data']
     ...

-Finally, let's select all tuples stored in the space:
+Finally, select all tuples from the space:

 ..  code-block:: tarantoolsession